gAldeia/sensitivity-analysis-ITSR/.github/README.md

 Installation and Usage
 ------

 Clone or download this repository.
+We recomend to clone by using

+    > git clone --depth=1 --branch=master https://github.com/gAldeia/sensitivity-analysis-ITSR.git sensitivity-analysis-ITSR

 The original version (used in the paper) is in the __./src/__ folder.

 A newer version is in __./src_2.0/__.